Skip to content

 No stage gates.
 Bottom-up starts are permitted and often preferable.
 Work with the willing first; pull authority in as evidence accumulates.

-• Not a one-off workshop.
+• Not a co-creation journey.

 • Not consensus theatre.